Fresno, California: Climate

-Fresno has a hot semi-arid climate (BSh in the Köppen climate classification), with cool, wet winters and very long, hot, dry summers.
-December and January are the coldest months, averaging 47.5 °F and 48.0 °F, respectively; 11 mornings see low temperatures at or below freezing, with the coldest night of the year typically bottoming out around 29 °F. July is the warmest month, averaging 83.5 °F; normally, there are 38 days of 100 °F+ highs and 113 days of 90 °F+ highs, and between July and August, there are only 3.6 days where the high does not reach 90 °F. Summers provide considerable sunshine, with July exceeding 96 percent of the total possible sunlight hours; conversely, December is the lowest with only 42 percent of the daylight time in sunlight because of tule fog.
+Fresno has a semi-arid climate (Köppen climate classification BSh, bordering BSk), with cool, mild winters and long, hot, dry summers.
+December and January are the coldest months, averaging 47.5 °F and 48.0 °F, respectively; mornings see temperatures at or below freezing, with the coldest night of the year typically bottoming out around 29 °F. July is the warmest month, averaging 83.5 °F; normally, there are 38 days of 100 °F+ highs and 113 days of 90 °F+ highs, and between July and August, there are only 3.6 days where the high does not reach 90 °F. Summers provide considerable sunshine, with July exceeding 96 percent of the total possible sunlight hours; conversely, December is the lowest with only 42 percent of the daylight time in sunlight because of tule fog.
 However, the year averages 81% of possible sunshine, for a total of 3550 hours.
 Average annual precipitation is around 11 in.
 Most of the wind rose direction occurrences derive from the northwest, as winds are driven downward along the axis of the California Central Valley; in December, January and February there is an increased presence of southeastern wind directions in the wind rose statistics.
 Fresno meteorology was selected in a national U.S. Environmental Protection Agency study for analysis of equilibrium temperature for use of ten-year meteorological data to represent a warm, dry western United States locale.

 The official record high temperature for Fresno is 115 °F, set on July 8, 1905, while the official record low is 17 °F, set on January 6, 1913.
 The average windows for temperatures of 100 °F+ are June 2 through September 15; for temperatures of 90 °F+, April 25 through October 10; and for freezing temperatures, December 14 through January 24, although no freeze occurred during the 1983–84 or 2020–21 winter seasons.
 Annual rainfall has ranged from 23.57 in in the "rain year" from July 1982 to June 1983 down to 4.43 in from July 1933 to June 1934.
 The most rainfall in one month was 9.54 in in November 1885 and the most rainfall in 24 hours was 3.55 in on November 18, 1885.
 Measurable precipitation falls on an average of 46.5 days annually.
 Snow is a rarity; the heaviest snowfall at the airport was 2.2 in on January 21–22, 1962.